frozenspider/chat-history-manager/README.md

 - Optional cleanup: `adb shell su -c 'rm -rf /storage/self/primary/Download/com.tinder'`
 - Load `./tinder-3.db`

-Will attempt to download GIFs to `./Media/_downloaded` if not already there.
+Will attempt to download profile pictures and GIFs to `./Media/_downloaded` if not already there.

 Badoo
 -----